 Biology of the Teeth

 The blood vessels and nerves enter the pulp chamber through the root canals, which are also surrounded by dentin.
 In the root, dentin is covered by cementum, a thin bonelike substance.
-Cementum is covered by the gums and surrounded by a membrane (periodontal ligament) that cushions the tooth and attaches the cementum layer, and thereby the whole tooth, firmly to the jaw.
+Cementum is surrounded by a membrane (periodontal ligament) that cushions the tooth and attaches the cementum layer, and thereby the whole tooth, firmly to the jaw bone.

 In rare cases, a child is born with a tooth (a natal tooth), or a baby tooth erupts in the mouth within a month of birth (a neonatal tooth).
 These teeth are usually baby lower incisors, but they may be extra (supernumerary) teeth.
-These teeth are removed only if they interfere with nursing or if they become exceedingly loose, which may pose a risk of choking.
+These teeth are removed only if they interfere with nursing or if they become exceedingly loose.

-In many children, the permanent lower incisors come in behind each other, resembling a cluster of grapes.
-Lack of space due to crowding or rotated permanent teeth may be the problem, and early orthodontic therapy (braces) may be necessary.
+In many children, the permanent lower incisors come in behind each other.
+Lack of space (due to crowding, rotated permanent teeth, or abnormalities in skeletal development) may be the problem, and early orthodontic therapy (braces) may be necessary.
 Thumb or finger sucking may also affect the position of teeth, sometimes requiring early orthodontic therapy.